-- to continue to investigate all aspects for a motel development. - to continue to explore business diversification avenues to reduce reliance on current core business revenue.
+- to investigate improvements and extensions to existing member car parking facilities. - to continue to explore business diversification avenues to reduce reliance on current core business revenue.

 Strategies

 The company has adopted the followings strategies in order to achieve these objectives: